keeganmccallum/sql4pandas/README.md

 - other statement types such as UPDATE, INSERT, DELETE, SELECT INTO etc
 - '?' templating
 - performance optimizations
+- Syntax checking, validation and explicit error handling for sql errors

 # DEPENDENCIES
 - pandas 13.0+